-The role of the attorney scorer is to numerically score the presentation based on the criteria in this handbook found on pages 19 -22.
+Before the competition, please review the case brief and this handbook.
+The role of the attorney scorer is to numerically score the presentation based on the criteria in this handbook found on pages 15 through 20.
 When filling out the score sheet, please make your decisions independently.
 There should be no conferring with other attorney scorers.
 Also, you will be asked to provide constructive comments to students at the conclusion of the trial after you have submitted your scoresheets to the judge.